Skip to content

 })

-Now you can use the ZeroDev SDK as usual.
+Once you have upgraded the EOA to a smart account, you can use the ZeroDev SDK as usual.
 For example, to send a gasless batched UserOp:

 const userOpHash = await kernelClient.sendUserOperation({